Bilateral Relations

 Launch of Mission Lifestyle for Environment (LiFE)

-In the spirit of the existing warm and friendly relations between the two countries, Estonia was one of the 11 nations which sent a video message of congratulation by Prime Minister Kaja Kallas on the occasion of official launch of Mission Lifestyle For Environment (LiFE) event at Kevadia, Gujarat.
+In the spirit of the existing warm and friendly relations between the two countries, Estonia, one of the 11 nations, sent a video message of congratulation by Prime Minister Kaja Kallas on the occasion of official launch of Mission Lifestyle For Environment (LiFE) event at Kevadia, Gujarat.
 The event was inaugurated jointly by the Hon’ble Prime Minister of India H.E.
 Shri Narendra Modi and UN Secretary General H.E.
 Mr. António Guterres on 20 October, 2022.
 The video message was played along with that of others’ at the event.

 High level engagements